Adaptive Context Length Optimization with Low-Frequency Truncation for Multi-Agent Reinforcement Learning: Proof of Long-Term Advantage Lower Bound of Adaptive Length

 which are commonly used in general convex problems and in stochastic algorithms.
 In contrast, exponential convergence, etc., often requires extremely strong assumptions such as strong convexity and global smoothness.

-Next, based on the equation \ref{equation46}, for small deviations \( |L - L_t^*| < \delta \), applying the first-order approximation \( \log(1+x) \approx x \), we obtain:
+Next, based on the equation \ref{equation47}, for small deviations \( |L - L_t^*| < \zeta \), applying the first-order approximation \( \log(1+x) \approx x \), we obtain:

-This shows that in a local region $|L - L_t^*| < \delta$, the mutual information loss behaves quadratically with respect to $(L - L_t^*)^2$.
+This shows that in a local region $|L - L_t^*| < \zeta$, the mutual information loss behaves quadratically with respect to $(L - L_t^*)^2$.
 This local quadratic behavior is compatible with the global Lipschitz condition via the boundedness of gradients and compactness of the parameter space.

-Moreover, in reinforcement learning algorithms such as TRPO \cite{r58} or PPO \cite{r42}, the policy $\pi(a_t \mid o_{t-L:t})$ is updated under a trust-region constraint (e.g., a KL divergence threshold), which enforces local smoothness of the policy:
+Moreover, in reinforcement learning algorithms such as TRPO~\cite{r58} or PPO~\cite{r42}, policy updates are performed under a trust-region style constraint that limits distributional shift, typically expressed via a KL-divergence threshold (or a clipped surrogate that approximates such a constraint).
+As a canonical form, TRPO enforces an average KL constraint between successive policies, i.e.,

-This constraint implies a Lipschitz condition on the policy distribution in terms of Total Variation (TV) distance: